rlisle/Patriot/README.md

-# Particle IoT
+# Patriot
-Open source, Arduino hobby IoT project using Particle.io Photons, Alexa, and iOS apps.
+Patriot is an open source, Arduino hobby IoT project using Particle.io devices, Alexa, and iOS apps.

+It is intended to help other hobbyists quickly create Internet-of-Things projects that can be controlled using Voice (Alexa) and iOS devices without having to recreate new Alexa skills or iOS apps.

+Initially this project will consist of a published particle.io Photon library (IoTlib) and a published Alexa Smart Home skill (Patriot).

+An iOS control panel app exists that allows your old iPhones to be used as touch display control panels.
+This code is being cleaned up and will be open sourced and/or available on the app store soon.

+Your Photon based IoT projects can be created using any of the standard particle.io development tools (Web IDE, Particle IDE, or Particle CLI).

+The main objective is to allow the creation of networks of IoT devices that can communicate with each other, and is:
+1. Easily extensible: new devices can be added without having to modify existing devices.
+2. Super simple to program
+3. Reuses existing code, including the Alexa skills, iOS apps, and Photon library code.

 Refer to my blog at lisles.net for more information.

-All this code is running in my RV and is a work-in-progress.

-It may take me awhile to get it all posted in this Github repo.
-I ask for your indulgence in allowing me time to get all the pieces uploaded here.

-This project is intended to help other hobbyist that want to create their own Arduino IoT devices, but may not want to create their own Alexa or iOS apps to control them.
-By using the published IoT library, your photon code can automatically connect to the Alexa and iOS applications.

 ## Devices
 Particle.io Photons are used to due to their ease of use and great